cl0uD-C1SC0/DevOps-Projects/1 Hyundai HPA/README.md

 - WebApp Folder = The APP and Dockerfile
 - EKS-ClusterConfig Folder = The Yaml file containing the configuration of EKS Cluster (use this with eksctl cli)
 - I recommend creating separate manifest and application repositories, examples of how to configure are within the Template > RepositoryCFG directory
+- The Terraform Script are in tests, but, you can use it.
+Don't forget change the values in script.
 ---
 ## Thanks for seeing my project, this project it is for self-study and for my Professional Portfolio.
 But, for now connect to me in my LinkedIn profile to see more DevOps projects made by me and Follow-me on the Github!
 Thanks
 <p align="center">